 - The catch-up contribution for eligible individuals age 55 or older by year end remains at $1,000.

-Plans and related documentation, including employee communications, should be updated to reflect these new limits.
+Plans and related documentation, including employee communications, should be updated to reflect these new limits for 2020.

 As always, please keep in mind that participation in a health FSA (or any other non-HDHP) will result in HSA ineligibility, unless the health FSA is limited to: (1) limited-scope dental or vision excepted benefits; and/or (2) post-deductible expenses.